mech-a/remark-d2/README.md

   - Path prepended to the relative file path in the image URL
     - Useful if your build system removes the parent folder reference `assets/` or `static/`
   - default: `/d2`, compatible with Docusaurus
-- `blockLang`
-  - Code block language that will get replaced with d2
-  - default: `d2`

 ## Inspiration